-Georgia Harrison: I had no option but to take Stephen Bear to court
+Georgia Harrison: I was living in fear of more sex footage

 While her case has "shocked the British public", she said incidents like this are actually "such a common thing" and she receives messages from at least five women going through a similar situation every day.

+"Ever since this happened to me I became someone that victims reach out to, and I get at least five women a day - usually victims but sometimes mothers of victims or family members who want advice," she said.

-"You just wouldn't believe how big this is and how many people are affected by it", she added.
+"You just wouldn't believe how big this is and how many people are affected by it."

 Ms Harrison said she has been "enjoying making a difference" through her work as a campaigner on this issue and would be interested in getting involved in politics.